F2 DBMS in Python

 (no separation between meta-levels and objects, no DDL) and transposed storage, also

-If you can read this file, you probably already manage to open the distribution file.
+If you can read this file, you probably already managed to obtain the distribution file,

-unfold it in some appropriate folder of yours, by a command like:
+unfold it in some appropriate folder of yours, by a command similar to:

-1) install ZODB and ZEO using the python package index (pypi.python.org)
+First install ZODB and ZEO with the following command:

 Type the following command: